CraryPrimitiveMan/awesome-with-star/awesome/friendsofcake_awesome-cakephp.md

 - [Robotusers/Tactician plugin](https://github.com/robotusers/cakephp-tactician) - Tools for Tactician command bus integration. :star:6
 - [Setup:Maintenance](https://github.com/dereuromark/cakephp-setup/blob/master/docs/Maintenance/Maintenance.md) - Maintenance shell to go into maintenance mode for all requests with optional IP whitelisting.
 - [Shim plugin](https://github.com/dereuromark/cakephp-shim) - A plugin containing useful shims and improvements as basis for your application. :star:30
+- [TokenVerify plugin](https://github.com/mosaxiv/cakephp-token-verify) - Easily issue tokens that can be used for mail authentication. :star:4
 - [Tools plugin](https://github.com/dereuromark/cakephp-tools) - Containing lots of useful libs, helpers, behaviors, components, shells and more. :star:285
 - [Travis](https://github.com/FriendsOfCake/travis) - Easy travis setup for CakePHP plugins. :star:38
 - [UserTools plugin](https://github.com/burzum/cakephp-user-tools) - User tools for login, registration, password reset and more.
 Works out of the box CRUD like and is highly configurable. :star:41